thejmazz/jmazz.me/content/post/ngs-workflow.md

 const { stdout, stdin, file, directory } = waterwheel.types

 // Can be passed in from CLI
+// params for final pipeline call. params are things that do not
+// change how items are passed between processes, but decide output for the
-const pipelineParams = {
+// pipeline as a whole.
+For example, species name and reads accession. const pipelineParams = {
   specie: 'Salmonella-enterica',
   readsID: '2492428',
   output: 'Salmonella-enterica.vcf'
 }

-// params comes from initial pipeline call. params are things that do not
-// change how items are passed between processes, but decide output for the
-// pipeline as a whole.
-For example, species name and reference. const sra = task({
+const sra = task({
   output: stdout()
 }, ncbi.download('sra', '{params.readsID}'))